 Commercial installations are complex.
 Traditional headend systems require racks of equipment, hundreds of cables, multiple switches and various third-party components.
 Cobbling these parts together takes days of work and, sometimes, results in inconsistent quality.
-Plus, property owners must go to the expense of providing a climate-controlled room for such systems.
+Plus, property owners must go to the expense of providing a climate-controlled rooms.

 Now the DISH smartbox, a ground-breaking new product with the ability to deliver flexibility,